Kommande

 559:-

 Throughout Poland, tens of thousands of elderly people live with disabilities in four-storey walk-up apartment buildings.
 In many cases their children have emigrated; they live with loneliness, a lack of basic amenities, silence, and the absence of care.
 They are known as prisoners of the fourth floor.
 In Randias Quiet Theatre Magdalena Kazubowski-Houston mixes autofiction, ethnography, and theatrical improvisation to unravel the politics of aging in Poland.
-At the centre of the book is Randia, a Romani fortune-teller, storyteller, and performer confined to her fourth-floor apartment in old age.
+At the centre of the book is Randia, a Romani fortune teller, storyteller, and performer confined to her fourth-floor apartment in old age.
 In interviews, Randias identity is fixed: she tells of the hardships she faced as a Romani girl and as a wife, mother, and grandmother whose relationship with her family was shaped by separation, sickness, and death.
-But in storytelling sessions staged in her home, Randia steps into characters and is freed: her stories move between the past, the present, and the future, across life and death; her characters look after one another and change history.
+But in storytelling sessions staged in her home, Randia steps into characters and is freed: her tales move between the past, the present, and the future, across life and death; her characters look after one another and change history.
 Kazubowski-Houston finds in Randias performances a quiet activism through which she envisages alternative lives and articulates an ethics of care among individuals, communities, and spirits.
 Interwoven throughout Randias Quiet Theatre are Kazubowski-Houstons own stories about caring for her elderly and disabled mother, making the book a collaborative, reflexive, and complex creative work.
 It reveals how ethnographers and their interlocutors can stand on more equal ground.
 Ultimately it is a profound reflection on how the elderly can live with dignity and how we can care for each other.

 - Format: Pocket/Paperback